The most recent addition is “AI Creation and the Cosmic Host”.

 Those were heady years.
 FHI was a unique place - extremely intellectually alive and creative - and remarkable progress was made.
 FHI was also quite fertile, spawning a number of academic offshoots, nonprofits, and foundations.
 It helped incubate the AI safety research field, the existential risk and rationalist communities, and the effective altruism movement.
 Ideas and concepts born within this small research center have since spread far and wide, and many of its alumni have gone on to important positions in other institutions.

 Today, there is a much broader base of support for the kind of work that FHI was set up to enable, and it has basically served out its purpose.
 (The local faculty administrative bureaucracy has also become increasingly stifling.)
 I think those who were there during its heyday will remember it fondly.
 I feel privileged to have been a part of it and to have worked with the many remarkable individuals who flocked around it.
+[Update: FHI officially closed on 16 April 2024]

 As for my own research, this webpage itself is perhaps its best summary.
 Aside from my work related to artificial intelligence (on safety, ethics, and strategic implications), I have also originated or contributed to the development of ideas such as simulation argument, existential risk, transhumanism, information hazards, astronomical waste, crucial considerations, observation selection effects in cosmology and other contexts of self-locating belief, anthropic shadow, the unilateralist’s curse, the parliamentary model of decision-making under normative uncertainty, the notion of a singleton, the vulnerable world hypothesis, alongside analyses of future technological capabilities and concomitant ethical issues, risks, and opportunities.
 More recently, I’ve been doing work on the moral and political status of digital minds, and on some issues in metaethics.
 I also have a book manuscript, many years in the making, which is now complete and which will be published in the spring of 2024.
+[Update: now out!]

 I’ve noticed that misconceptions are sometimes formed by people who’ve only read some bits of my work.
 For instance, that I’m a gung-ho cheerleading transhumanist, or that I’m anti-AI, or that I’m some sort of consequentialist fanatic who would favor any policy purported to mitigate some existential risk.
 I suspect the cause of such errors is that many of my papers investigate particular aspects of some complex issue, or trace out the implications that would follow from some particular set of assumptions.
 This is an analytic strategy: carve out parts of a problem where one can see how to make intellectual progress, make that progress, and then return to see if one can find ways to make additional parts tractable.
 My actual overall views on the challenges confronting us are far more nuanced, complicated, and tentative.
 This has always been the case, and it has become even more so as I’ve mellowed with age.
 But I’ve never been temperamentally inclined towards strong ideological positions or indeed “-ism”s of any kind.